2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Obviously, depending on your answers, your positioning and motivations will not be the same.

-For example, if your goal is **sharing your knowledge with the purpose of educating about Bitcoin**, it is clear that **creating educational content** (articles, podcasts, videos, presentations, handouts, etc.) is relevant.
+For example, suppose your goal is **sharing your knowledge with the purpose of educating about Bitcoin**.
+In that case, it is clear that **creating educational content** (articles, podcasts, videos, presentations, handouts, etc.) is relevant.
 You will thus save others dozens of hours of research and work.
 This can even be taken further through **organizing workshops, presentations and conferences**.

 In parallel, if your goal is "simply" to meet other bitcoiners to share your daily life, this can be done in a much more relaxed way; for example, over drinks.